romxai/workflow-automation/workflow_app_prd.md

 5. **Orchestration Layer:**

+   - OrchestratorAgent – Manages coordination and communication between agents.
+It ensures that tasks are executed in the correct sequence, directing outputs to the appropriate agents or returning the final result to the user.
    - Develop an orchestration engine that connects the agents into a sequential or parallel workflow.
    - Use asynchronous processing to handle long-running tasks.